 I am always surprised that most small businesses owners are so busy getting the work done, they fail to give this one any serious thought.
 They wind up working for “anybody” who crosses their path.

-Who, exactly, are you looking to work with?
+Who, exactly, are you looking to serve?
 Who is your perfect client?
 What do your best clients have in common?

-Generally speaking, your best clients should be the ones who value your contribution, listen to your advice, treat you like collaborator and don’t haggle over the bill.”
+Generally speaking, your best clients should be the ones who value your contribution.
+They listen to your advice, treat you like a collaborator and don’t haggle over the bill.”

 You can also borrow a page from major corporations and put together “Marketing Personas” —fictional people who have the attributes of the ideal audience.
-What is their age, where do they live, how much do the earn a year, what interest do they have…and so on.
-Creating the fictional audience makes it easier to zoom in on the actual one—you’ll know what you’re looking for.
+How old are they, where do they live, how much do they earn a year, what interests do they have, and so on.
+Creating the fictional audience makes it easier to zoom in on the actual one—you’ll know what they’re looking to accomplish.

 How: Your Personality